-Mr. Brady, an experienced trial lawyer and appellate practitioner, is the current Chair of the New Jersey State Bar Association’s Franchise Practices Committee.
-He is a thoughtful appellate advocate and a down-in-the-trenches litigator who prides himself on his written work product and oral advocacy skills before both federal and state trial courts and appellate panels.
-Mr. Brady has a particular emphasis representing large franchisors and licensors in commercial disputes, trademark litigation, and enforcement of franchise and license agreement obligations.
+Mr. Brady, an experienced trial lawyer and appellate practitioner, has successfully litigated matters before the state and federal courts of New Jersey, New York, and the surrounding region.
+A significant portion of his practice resolving construction disputes through litigation, mediation, and arbitration.
 Additionally, he has extensive experience in litigation involving covenants not to compete and confidentiality provisions.
 He often litigates matters involving partnership and shareholder disputes, including oppression and dissenter’s rights cases.
+He also represents large franchisors and licensors in commercial disputes, trademark litigation, and enforcement of franchise and license agreement obligations.

 Mr. Brady represents large corporations and individuals in virtually all aspects of complex commercial litigation in both state and federal courts throughout the region.
 Recent representations have included, inter alia:

 - Defending the developer of high-end residential units in design defect claims

 - Defending large national franchisors in defense of claims brought by former franchisees and employees of franchisees

 - Defending shareholders in a closely held corporation valued at more than $70 million from claims of minority shareholder oppression

 - Representing a number of electric utilities and power generators in a challenge to New Jersey’s Long Term Capacity Agreement Pilot Program on the basis of various constitutional claims including field preemption, conflict preemption, and violation of the dormant commerce clause and

 - Defending the City of Newark in constitutional challenge to municipal ordinances enacted pursuant to the New Jersey Economic Stimulus Act